dharavamja/android-practice-2025/README.md

 - Randomized Card Display: Each game, the cards (icons) are shuffled and displayed in a 3x4 grid, with each icon appearing exactly twice.

 - Memory Matching Logic:
-  - Tap a card to reveal its icon.
+  - Tap a card to select (and reveal its icon - will do in future!)
   - Tap a second card to attempt a match.
-  - Matched pairs remain face up and turn green.
+  - Matched pairs turn green.
+(TODO - and remain face up)
-  - Unmatched pairs flip back face down after a short delay (and turn blue).
+  - Unmatched pairs and turn blue (TODO - flip back face down after a short delay).
   - Selected (but not yet matched) cards turn yellow.
   - Turn Counter: Tracks the number of pairs of cards attempted.
   - Reset Button: Starts a new game with a fresh, randomized set of cards and resets the turn count.
   - Undo Functionality: Allows the player to undo their last move (limited to 5 undos per game).
   - Visual Feedback: Utilizes different background colors to indicate the state of each card (matched, selected, or default).
-  - Snackbars: Provides feedback messages for actions like successful undo, game reset, and attempting to select already matched or selected cards.
+  - Snackbars: Provide feedback messages for actions like successful undo, game reset, and attempting to select already matched or selected cards.

 - Technologies Used:
   - Kotlin: The primary programming language for Android development.